 With this in mind, keeping such a subscriber base is essential.
 If your customers involuntarily churn or if they choose to cancel their subscriptions, your business may bleed projected revenue.
 By having a subscription renewal journey that is easy to follow through with, your renewal rates can stay consistent, improving your company's health.

-Renewal journeys for both billing types matter due to their contribution to revenue and growth goals.
+Renewal journeys for both manual or automatic billing types matter due to their contribution to revenue and growth goals.
 Statistically,

 It costs five times more to acquire new customers than to retain existing ones.
 In other words, it makes better business sense to prioritize retention.

 Research by Bain & Company suggests that a 5% increase in retention can translate into a 25% to 95% rise in profits.

 According to Microsoft, 60% of consumers have stopped doing business with a brand due to poor customer service.